-A complaint is defined as dissatisfaction occurring when a student feels or thinks that any condition affecting him/her is unjust, inequitable, or creates unnecessary hardship.
-Such grievances include, but are not limited to, the following: Academic problems (excluding grades), mistreatment by any College employee, incorrect assessment of fees, records and registration errors, student employment and discrimination because of race, national origin, sex, sexual orientation, marital status, religion, age, or disability.
+A grievance is defined as dissatisfaction occurring when a student feels or thinks that any condition affecting him/her is unjust, inequitable, or creates unnecessary hardship.
+Such grievances include, but are not limited to, the following: Academic problems (excluding grades), mistreatment by any College employee, incorrect assessment of fees, records and registration errors, student employment and discrimination because of race, national origin, sex, sexual orientation, gender identity, or gender expression, marital status, religion, age, or disability.